Guide to Enrolling in BASIS Schools in San Antonio for 2023–24

 Facts about BASIS Charter Schools

-BASIS Texas is a partner of Choose to Succeed, a nonprofit organization working to attract the nation’s best public charter schools to San Antonio.
+BASIS Texas Charter Schools is a partner of Choose to Succeed, a nonprofit organization working to attract the nation’s best public charter schools to San Antonio.
 If you like what you have learned so far about BASIS Texas Charter Schools, we recommend that you make plans to apply for enrollment.
 You are also welcome to join the San Antonio Charter Moms discussion group to learn more and interact with current BASIS families.

 Charter Moms Chats

-Read More About BASIS Schools
+Read More About BASIS Charter Schools

 Share with friends: